Proxying in 2026: The Geeky Domain Guide to Playing Smart

 Before committing capital to any single card over $20, proxy it.
 Play exactly three full games of Commander with it in the deck.

-Game 3: Is it actually fun to play, or does it slow the game down to a crawl?
+- Game 3: Is it actually fun to play, or does it slow the game to a crawl?

-If it passes all three tests, log onto Geeky Domain and buy the real single.
+If it passes all three tests, go buy the real single.
 If it fails, throw the piece of paper in the recycling bin and save your money.
+The same logic scales to whole decks — see our $50 Commander deck blueprint.

 Beyond the Budget: Proxies as Self-Expression

 We need to stop treating proxies solely as a budget concession.
-In 2026, the proxy market has evolved into a vibrant, high-end art community.
-Sometimes, you proxy a card not because you can't afford the real one, but because you absolutely hate the official Wizards of the Coast artwork.
+In 2026, the proxy scene has evolved into a vibrant, high-end art community.
+Sometimes you proxy a card not because you can't afford the real one, but because you simply don't like the official artwork.

-WotC has leaned heavily into the "Universes Beyond" crossover sets (Fallout, Doctor Who, Lord of the Rings).
-But what if you want a Commander deck themed entirely around Studio Ghibli movies?
-Or Cyberpunk 2077?
-Or vintage comic books?
+Wizards has leaned heavily into "Universes Beyond" crossover sets (Fallout, Doctor Who, The Lord of the Rings).
+But what if you want a Commander deck themed entirely around a film studio's catalogue, a favorite video game, or vintage comic books?

-Custom art proxies allow you to completely re-skin your entire deck to match your personal aesthetic.
-You can commission digital artists or use online tools to create a visually cohesive, 100-card masterpiece that tells a specific story.
-When a player sits down and pulls out a deck where every single card has been custom-designed to look like a stained-glass window, nobody at the table is complaining that the cards aren't "official."
-They are too busy admiring the effort.
+Custom art proxies let you re-skin an entire deck to match a personal aesthetic.
+You can commission digital artists or use online tools to create a visually cohesive, 100-card set that tells a specific story.
+When a player pulls out a deck where every card has been designed to look like a stained-glass window, nobody at the table is complaining that the cards aren't "official."
+They're too busy admiring the effort.
+Keep it to personal use — selling custom-art cards that reproduce Wizards' rules text and layout is where self-expression turns into an intellectual-property problem.

 The Logistics: How to Make High-Quality Proxies